tequilarista/pony/README.md

     JIRA_CMD = "/path/to/jira.sh"

 You can also set JIRA_CMD as an environment variable.
+The jira.sh should be updated to use shared JIRA credentials that all pony tickets are logged as.
+A future feature would be to pass login information as a parameter

 Has been tested on OSX and Linux.
 Has been tested with jira-cli-3.6.0.

 Known Issues
 ============